 How To Get Answers From Your Subconscious Mind

 You’ve heard the saying, “The mind is powerful.”
 It’s true!
 Our minds are capable of so much more than we realize.
-Our subconscious constantly works to help us solve problems and make decisions, but sometimes our conscious minds don’t have enough information to piece together the correct answer.
+Our subconscious constantly works to help us solve problems and make decisions, but sometimes, our conscious minds don’t have enough information to piece together the correct answer.

 In those cases, it makes sense that we might need help from somewhere else: our subconscious mind.

-Acknowledge your intuitive thoughts
+Acknowledge your intuitive thoughts.

-It’s essential to recognize that intuitive thoughts are not always right, but they are often worth considering.
+It’s essential to recognize that intuitive thoughts are not always right but are often worth considering.
 And if you’re feeling confused or uncertain about a particular situation, try writing down your feelings on paper.
 This can help you clarify what it is that’s bothering you and provide an outlet for your subconscious mind to work through these issues before coming up with answers.

 If something doesn’t feel right at the moment, then trust yourself enough not to do it!
 If someone asks for advice and it doesn’t seem like the right fit for them, don’t push them towards taking action just because they asked for advice in the first place.
 That person may have been seeking guidance from anyone who would listen (even strangers), but perhaps not specifically from you—and if so, there could be other people out there who could give better feedback than yours!